shammowla/bengaltigers/README.md

 - note that I'm logged in as 'jcdavison', he is a friend of ours in the class whose account I use to highlight the point of view of you the student, vice my rubyonrailstutor github account.

-> go to http://www.github.com/rubyonrailstutor/bengaltigers and click 'fork' in the top right corner, then follow the instructions to fork this repo to your own github profile
+> go to http://www.github.com/rubyonrailstutor/bengaltigers and click 'fork' in the top right corner, then follow the instructions to fork the repo to your own github profile

-> then grab the url of the newly forked repo, clone it locally
+> then grab the url of the newly forked repo, clone it locally, make sure to clone your fork, not the original :)

 > cd bengaltigers